AnshSinglaDev/rendercaption/README.md

     RenderCaption is a <b>one-click install</b> desktop app that generates subtitles, captions, and transcriptions from any audio or video file — <b>entirely offline</b> on your own machine.
 It supports <b>25+ languages</b> including Hindi, Hinglish, Punjabi, English, French, Japanese, and more.
 Powered by local AI models via <a href="https://github.com/mudler/parakeet-cpp">parakeet-cpp</a> (GGML), with hardware acceleration across NVIDIA, AMD, and Intel GPUs.
   </p>

-  **TL;DR — Transcribe 1 hour of audio in ~10 seconds on an RTX 5070 Ti.
+  **TL;DR — Transcribe 1 hour of audio in ~10 seconds on Graphic Cards.
 Export to SRT subtitles instantly.
 No cloud, no API keys, free forever.**

 </div>